 BPA is a kind of chemical substance that is widely used in making polycarbonate plastics and epoxy resins since the 1960s.
-Polycarbonate plastics can be used as the material to make food and beverages’ containers, such as water bottles, baby bottles, and plastic containers.
+Polycarbonate plastics can be used as the material to make food and beverage containers, such as water bottles, baby bottles, and plastic containers.

-- California: The Health and Safety Code Division restricts the level of BPA to a maximum of 0.1 ppb, for bottles intended to be used by children less than 3 years old.
+a.
+California: The Health and Safety Code Division restricts the level of BPA to a maximum of 0.1 ppb, for bottles intended to be used by children less than 3 years old.

-- New York State: The Environment Conservation Laws prohibit the use of Bisphenol A for FCM products marketed for children under 3 years old.
+b.
+New York State: The Environment Conservation Laws prohibit the use of Bisphenol A for FCM products marketed for children under 3 years old.

-- Washington DC: The Code of the District of Columbia prohibits the use of Bisphenol A for FCM products marketed for children under 4 years old.
+c.
+Washington, DC: The Code of the District of Columbia prohibits the use of Bisphenol A for FCM products marketed for children under 4 years old.

 a.
-ASTM F2643-15, Standard Specification for Powered Pot, Pan and Utensil Washing Sinks
+ASTM F2643-15 – Standard Specification for Powered Pot, Pan and Utensil Washing Sinks

 b.
-ASTM F1047-17, Standard Specification for Frying and Braising Pans, Tilting Type
+ASTM F1047-17 – Standard Specification for Frying and Braising Pans, Tilting Type

 c.
-ASTM F1640-16, Standard Guide for Selection and Use of Contact Materials for Foods to Be Irradiated
+ASTM F1640-16 – Standard Guide for Selection and Use of Contact Materials for Foods to Be Irradiated

 d.
-ASTM C1607-12, Standard Test Method for Determination of “Microwave Safe for Reheating” for Ceramicware
+ASTM C1607-12 – Standard Test Method for Determination of “Microwave Safe for Reheating” for Ceramicware